 Have you suffered an injury because of a property owner’s negligent security?
 If so, you may be entitled to recover monetary compensation from that property owner.
 Contact Injury Trial Lawyers, APC today to learn about how we can help to make sure that you are properly compensated after this traumatic event.
 We will thoroughly investigate your case, determine where the property owner failed to provide adequate security, and fight to maximize the award you receive.

 We offer our legal services on a contingency fee basis.
 This allows you to focus your resources on your day-to-day life and recovering from your injuries.
 We will only get paid when we secure a settlement or award in your case.
-Call today to schedule a free consultation with one of our San Diego negligent security attorneys.
+Call today to schedule a free consultation with our San Diego negligent security attorney.